Sydney680928/MOGWAI_DOCS/Documents/EN/MOGWAI_FUNCTIONS_EN.md

 ***

 ### `serial.readLine`
-Reads a line from the serial port whose name is passed as parameter.
+Reads a line from the serial port whose name and timeout are passed as parameter.
 The function returns the read string (the line).

 ```
-'P1' serial.readLine
+'P1' 1000 serial.readLine
 # Pushes the DATA corresponding to the read information onto the stack.
 ```
 ***